Prolific Content Creation – Purposing One into Many

 You’re familiar with the sensitive artist who is afraid of putting her work out there.
 Creators are often perceived as hyper sensitive to critics of their work, but it’s because an artist’s work comes from within them.
 It’s not the same as sharing something you like from someone else.
 It always feels personal.

-Not everyone is going to love your work.
+Not everyone is going to love your work, and that’s okay!
 What matters is that you do.
 Put it out there so that those who love it will find it.

 Content Creation – Turning the One into the Many

-1. Write an Article to a Vlog and to Social Media:
+1. From Article to Vlog to Social Media

 If you publish a blog article, you could then turn it into a vlog.
 A vlog is a video blog where you read your article conversationally.
 That video can be posted on YouTube and social platforms, and then you can also separate the audio clip, and publish it as a podcast.